ThomasBurleson/angularjs-gsTimelines/README.md

 Instead of the current separation of animation logic (and element manipulation) to *.js, we can express both the UI and the UX transitions within the UI layers of the client.

+More details on the Animation DLS can be found here: [Animation DSL](https://github.com/ThomasBurleson/angularjs-animations-dsl/tree/master/docs/dsl)

 ---

 ## The Koda Application